hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 Basically, don't depend on the order of output between runs of the same code. i.e, don't write async code where ordering is important and instead use dependencies via awaitables and `await`.

-## Memoization may be good.
-But only awaitables
+## Memoization May Be Good.
+But Only Awaitables

 Given that async is commonly used in operations that are time-consuming, memoizing (i.e., caching) the result of an async call can definitely be worthwhile.